Hi! I’m a Visiting Assistant Professor in Philosophy at Haverford College.

+I received my PhD in philosophy from the New School for Social Research.
 I’m interested in how social theory can be used as a tool to examine difficult political issues and contradictions.
 At its best, philosophy is a practice of thinking that can help in building better worlds.

 I’ve taught at the New School and Fordham University.
-I have been a Mellon Dissertation Fellow, and Onassis Foundation Fellow.
+I have been a Mellon Dissertation Fellow, and an Onassis Foundation Fellow.
 I also love to bike, read novels, and go to the beach.

 Photo credit to my brilliant and talented friend, Marvin Ester.